Can You Leave Propane Tank outside in Winter

 Store in a Dry Well-ventilated Area

 Store propane tanks outdoors in a dry, well-ventilated area away from trees and other objects that could fall on top of them and cause an ignition source (such as sparks).
-Only use outdoor storage for propane Tanksif they have been emptied and cleaned thoroughly prior to being placed outdoors.
+Always store propane tanks outdoors and cleaned thoroughly prior to being placed outdoors.

 Should propane tanks be covered?